35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 date: 2022-06-10T11:14:21.201Z
 image: img/eparkmodel.png
 ---
 Southwark Council is set to roll over to Lendlease yet again in its final bid to squeeze maximum profit out of the Heygate redevelopment.
-The developer has applied to increase the density of the scheme via the back door, using the sweetener of a new health facility which is was required to provide anyway.
+The developer has applied to increase the density of the scheme via the back door, using the sweetener of a new health facility that is was required to provide anyway.

 One of the first tasks of Southwark's [new planning committee](https://moderngov.southwark.gov.uk/mgCommitteeMailingList.aspx?ID=119) will be to consider developer Lendlease's [controversial planning application for a new office block](https://www.southwarknews.co.uk/news/lendlease-applies-for-office-block-and-zero-housing-in-next-stage-of-regeneration/) on the final plot of Elephant Park, H1.
-Plot H1 stands on what was protected metropolitan open land, on the site of the demolished Heygate estate.
+Plot H1 stands on what was protected metropolitan open land, on the site of the demolished Heygate estate:

 ![](https://35percent.org/img/elephant-rd.jpg)